madgen/madgen.github.io/posts/2019-09-14-Verifying-the-Leftist-and-Heap-Properties-of-a-Leftist-Heap.markdown

     (left, right) = span (/= heapMax) xs
 ```

-This is possibly one of the easiest heap implementations.
-Insertion is $O(1)$,
+This may be the easiest heap implementation.
+Insertion is $O(1)$, merging is
-merging is $O(n)$, conversion from a list is $O(1)$, decomposing (and
+$O(n)$, conversion from a list is $O(1)$, and decomposing (and subsequently
-subsequently finding and deleting the maximum) is $O(n)$.
-If it wasn't for that
+finding and deleting the maximum) is $O(n)$.
+If it wasn't for that last $O(n)$,
-last linear time complexity, it would have been a perfectly fine heap
-implementation, alas here we are.
+this would have been a perfectly fine heap implementation, alas here we are.

-This implementation is _obviously_ correct.
-As such any other correct heap
+This implementation is obviously correct, thus any other correct heap
 implementation should be _functionally equivalent_ to it.
-That is to say if we
+This means performing
-perform the same heap operations on two implementations holding the same set of
+the same operations on two empty heaps of different implementations should
-elements, the maximum of both heaps should be the same.
-Then this obviously
+result in two heaps with the same maximum.
+Hence, this simple heap
-correct heap implementation is useful for [testing other heap implementations by
+implementation is perfect for [testing other implementations'
-way of simulation](#simulating-heap-operations).
+correctness](#simulating-heap-operations).

 # A leftist heap